abuckenhofer/datamanagement-pattern/README.md

-The repository holds a pattern for a data management project with Python.
+The repository holds a pattern for a data management projects with Python.
+It also contains examples for lectures/talks/presentations.

 # How to setup a Python environment?